oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * It SHOULD NOT rely on insecure mechanisms, such as long-lived shared secrets to authenticate the requesters

 The requesting workload MUST have a pre-configured location for the Transaction Token Service.
 It SHOULD rely on mechanisms, such as {{Spiffe}}, to securely authenticate the Transaction Token Service before making a Txn-Token Request.

+# Using Txn-Tokens
+Txn-Tokens need to be communicated between workloads that depend upon them to authorize the request.
+Such workloads will often present HTTP {{RFC2616}} interfaces for being invoked by other workloads.
+This section specifies the HTTP header the invoking workload MUST use to communicate the Txn-Token to the invoked workload, when the invoked workload presents an HTTP interface.
+Note that the standard HTTP `Authorization` header MUST NOT be used because that may be used by the workloads to communicate channel authorization.

+## Txn-Token Header
+A workload that invokes another workload using HTTP and needs to present a Txn-Token to the invoked workload MUST use the HTTP Header `Txn-Token` to communicate the Txn-Token.
+The value of this header MUST be the JWT that represents the Txn-Token.

 # Security Considerations {#Security}